 The Time Offset Measurement field shall be encoded as a signed64 binary integer value.
 It shall contain the Time Offset Measurement in nanoseconds.
-It shall contain the time offset between the 5GS clock and the clock of the TSN domain.
+It shall contain the time offset between the 5GS clock and the clock of the TSN time domain.